 Later, Ultear manages to defeat the Black Wizard Zeref, who had previously been talked up as one of the most powerful and dangerous wizards of all time.
 Zeref comes back later and explains that, as his magic is meant for causing grievous harm, he can only use it to his full extent when he's willing to kill his opponent, which he then proceeds to proove.

-In episode 96 of Sailor Moon, Makoto has her pure heart stolen.
+In episode 96 of StarS, Makoto has her pure heart stolen.
 Then she and Uranus go head-to-head.
 Many fans saw Uranus' subsequent one-hit-knock-out of Jupiter to be pretty unfair and pointless except to show how SUPER-AWESOME Uranus is.
 However, the fact that Jupiter did just have her pure heart literally ripped out of her is a good reason that she may not have been up to snuff.

 A recurring phenomenon in Holyland.
 When Yuu or whoever's heart is not in it, their fighting ability takes a large drop.